-Councilwoman Jen Terrasa was elected to the County Council in November 2006 to represent Howard County’s third district, which includes Allview, North Laurel, Savage, Guilford, and portions of Jessup as well as the villages of Kings Contrivance and Owen Brown in Columbia.
+Delegate Jen Terrasa was first elected to the Maryland House of Delegates in 2018 to represent District 13 in the Maryland State Legislature.
+She serves on the Environment and Transportation Committee as well as the Land Use and Ethics , Local Government and BiCounty Agencies, Housing and Real Property Subcommittees.
+She is a member of the Women’s Legislative Caucus and Transportation Caucus as well as an Associate member of the Latino Caucus.
+Prior to being elected to serve as state delegate, she served for 12 years on the Howard County Council from December 2006 to December 2018.
 A resident of Howard County for over 40 years, Jen is deeply rooted in the Howard County and genuinely committed to its future, having served the community in a number of roles as a community advocate, president of her homeowner’s association, vice-chair and member of the Kings Contrivance Village Board, and member of the Howard County Planning Board.

 After graduating from Oakland Mills High School, she earned a bachelor’s degree in sociology from the University of Maryland at College Park, and went on to graduate summa cum laude from the University of Baltimore School of Law, where she was editor of the Law Review.
 Before being elected to the Howard County Council, Jen worked for The Women’s Law Center of Maryland and taught at the University of Baltimore Law School.

 Jen is the mother of three children, Tony, Kelsey and Joey.
 She is proud to raise her children in Howard County, where they can enjoy the high quality of life Howard County has to offer and be part of a diverse and thriving community.
 A product of Howard County public schools and a 40-year resident, Jen looks forward to continuing her work to help make Howard County a great place for families.
-On the County Council, Jen has provided the leadership necessary to improve our quality of life.